Eza51/ostad_m14_project_eza/README.md

 Laravel Portfolio Website
 📘 Project Overview

-This is a personal portfolio website built with Laravel 12.25.0, showcasing my skills, projects, and providing a contact form.
+This is a personal portfolio website built with Laravel 12.25.0, showcasing  skills, projects, and providing a contact form.
 The website includes the following pages:

 Home Page: Welcome message and introduction